 In Indian cooking, spices have been used for years due to their medicinal Ayurvedic benefits.
 Spices are a natural way to add flavor and aroma to many dishes in Indian cooking, without adding fat or too much additives.

-Spices such as turmeric and cumin are known to aid in digestion and to reduce inflammation.
-Others, such as bay leaves, cloves, kasuri methi, elevate a dish and enhances its flavor profile.
-Marinade your meats in turmeric, garam masala, kashmiri chili powder to pack in punches of flavour!
+Spices such as turmeric and cumin are known to aid in digestion and reduce inflammation.
+Others, such as bay leaves, cloves, Kasuri methi, elevate a dish and enhances its flavor profile.
+Marinate your meats in turmeric, garam masala, Kashmiri chili powder to pack in punches of flavor!

-- Add whole spices (such as mustard seeds, cumin seeds, cardamom, cloves, bay leaves, etc.) at the beginning of cooking the dish.
+- Add whole spices (such as cumin seeds, cardamom, cloves, bay leaves, etc.) at the beginning of cooking the dish.
 Heat some oil, and once the oil is hot, add the whole spices.
 The spices will release their aromas and crackle once they are heated.
+Take a look at this recipe for saag paneer, where bay leaves are added at the beginning of the recipe.

-Whole spices can also be added as a finishing or garnish to some dishes to heighten their flavors – this is called a ‘tadka’.
-Dals can be finished with some cumin and whole red chilis heated in oil.
-Sambar (lentil stew) and chutneys can be finished with a tadka of green curry leaves, urad dal and mustard seeds. - Add spice powders during the middle or towards the end of the dish.
+Whole spices can also be added as a finishing or garnish to some dishes to heighten their flavors – this is called a ‘tadka’ or tempering - such as in this South Indian fish curry.
+Dals can be finished with a tempering of some cumin and whole red chilis heated in oil.
+Sambar (lentil stew) and chutneys can be finished with a tadka of green curry leaves, urad dal, and mustard seeds. - Add spice powders during the middle or towards the end of the dish, for example, in dishes like Chicken Tikka Masala.
 Some spice powders such as garam masala are added towards the end of a recipe, to heighten the flavors of the dish.
 Some recipes call for a finishing of roasted cumin powder.

-- Most herbs are added as a finishing touch – fresh coriander is added as a garnish in many Indian dishes, and kasuri methi (dried fenugreek leaves) are added towards the end of the cooking process.
+- Most herbs are added as a finishing touch – fresh coriander is added as a garnish in many Indian dishes, and Kasuri methi (dried fenugreek leaves) are added towards the end of the cooking process - such as in Paneer Tikka Masala.

-Mustard Seeds (Rai) – These black seeds are used in many curries, such as fish curry, sambar, especially in South Indian cooking.
+Mustard Seeds (Rai) – These black seeds are used in many curries, such as my recipe for South Indian Fish Curry, sambar, especially in South Indian cooking.
 Always heat them in oil first to release the aromas.
-Once the pop and crackle, you can add them to temper curries.
+Once they pop and crackle, you can add them to temper your curries.

 Cardamon (green elaichi) - The sweet scent of cardamom adds life to rice dishes such as biryani.
 It is also used in meat dishes and to flavour Indian desserts such as gajar halwa and kheer.
 Use it whole, or remove the skins and crush the seeds to a powder, to use in its powdered form.